alexksikes/fSphinx/tutorial/README.md

     | 37 | Gene Kelly       |
     +----+------------------+

 Going through indexer.conf, we see that we have at our disposal the following facets: year, genre, director, actor and plot keywords.
-Each but the year facet has a corresponding MySQL table which holds their ids and terms.
-When facet terms are numerical, as in the year facet, there is no need to create an additional MySQL table.
+Each but the year facet has a corresponding MySQL table which maps ids to term values.
+When the facet terms are numerical, as in the year facet, there is no need to create an additional MySQL table.

 Playing with Facets
 -------------------